nvim-tree/nvim-web-devicons/README.md

 # Nvim-web-devicons

 A `lua` fork of [vim-devicons](https://github.com/ryanoasis/vim-devicons).
 This plugin provides the same icons _as well as_ colors for each icon.

+Light and dark color variants are provided.

 ## Requirements